Connnor-Lukas/qubic/README.md

 ### Replaying
 * Clicking `Replays` on the home screen, shows up a menu of all your past games.
 * Clicking the blue ▶ on the right shows the finals state of the game
 * Clicking ◀ or ▶ on the top undoes or does 1 move, respectively.
+You may also use left and right arrows on your keyboard or A and D, holding the keyboard options makes it go quicker as well.
 * `Menu` returns you to the main menu.

 ## Difficulties Explained
+All difficulties are based on an abstract class that will always block your immediate wins and score its own immediate wins, this means even the easiest mode Random requires _some_ level of strategy.
+Apart from this they work as follows:
-* **Random**: Chooses moves randomly unless you it or the other play can in in the next move.
+* **Random**: Chooses moves randomly.
 * **Defensive OA**: Focuses on blocking your moves, doing its best to prevent you from getting a 3-in-a-line or even 2-in-a-line.
-Will take a winning move if available.
 * **Strategic OA**: Calculates the best move 3 moves ahead.
 A basic Minimax implementation.
 * **Cruel OA**: Tries to block every line where you can possibly win.
-Will take a winning move if available.

 ## Used Resources